Rick Rosner: Game shows

 Rosner also became a producer of game shows in the 1980s, starting with Just Men! in 1983, hosted by Betty White; due to NBC putting the show on at noon, this led to pre-emptions and low ratings against other shows, meaning a quick cancellation.
 Co-producing with Orion Television, this led to Rosner being tapped to produce a revival of Hollywood Squares, which Orion had acquired the format rights to via Filmways in 1982.
 The New Hollywood Squares, as it was known to distinguish itself from the original show, ran from 1986 to 1989 in syndication.
 Rosner's final game show, Caesars Challenge, was co-produced with Stephen J. Cannell Productions (as Orion had gone bankrupt two years prior); intended for syndication, it wound up on NBC as well in 1993, the final new daytime game to debut on the network (and the final one in general until a revival of Let's Make a Deal premiered on CBS in 2009).
-With affiliates pre-empting the show in droves, it too suffered a short life, ending seven months later in January of 1994.
+With affiliates pre-empting the show in droves, it too suffered a short life, ending seven months later in January 1994.